 You will be obsessed with current affairs and demonstrate a thorough understanding of UK politics.
 You don’t need to be able to name every cabinet member, but you must have a strong interest in how UK policy plus national and global affairs are affecting young people.

 You’re a growth person and love watching the big numbers roll in.
 You’ll be instrumental in growing the audience and video views – and will be responsible for hitting ambitious targets in these areas.

 As Politics Correspondent, The Tab you are responsible for delivering top-quality stories that reach millions of 18-25s, driving the company towards its goal of being the mouthpiece of UK youth.

 Reporting to: Editor-in-Chief

-Seniority level: 2+ years of experience in a professional role
+Seniority level: Graduate, or 1-2 years in a professional writing/reporting role

 Salary: Dependent on experience

 Working from: London (flexible office working available)

 You will reactively report on several current affairs topics daily.
 You will also be making and starring in videos that resonate with the audience.
 You will work closely with the Editor-in-Chief to ensure we are delivering bold, impressive journalism that is adored by the demographic and gets us noticed by everyone else.